radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 15. Select the cn=config entry in the list and click the **SPECIAL ATTRIBUTES** tab on the right.
 16. In the Dynamic Groups section, click **+DYNAMIC GROUP** to choose a dynamic group.
 You can choose a single dynamic group, or you can choose a container where many dynamic groups are located and the automatic translation of members will be handled for any dynamic group located here.
-17. Click **SAVE** Dynamic members are automatically assigned to the configured groups.
+17. Click **SAVE**.
+Dynamic members are automatically assigned to the configured groups.

 ## Customizing the Classic Control Panel
 The following settings are currently only applicable to the **Classic Control Panel**.